What attracted you to forensic science?

 Also there seems to have been a worrying shift from using SFRs to provide information to using them as evidence in courts.
 Our scientists in Forensic Access say it’s a real problem: the reports are just too short and without context the results can be misleading.

 What are your thoughts about the future of forensics?

 We are heading in a worrying direction and there’s a danger that we might neglect the wider forensics skills we need to the point where we can’t use them any more.
 A limited pot of money means we have to focus on where we are going to get the biggest bang for our buck, but we need to be smart.

 We really don’t want forensics to switch-off its’ intellect and ‘just do DNA’ or ‘just do Digital or Fingerprints’.
 In complicated cases we often need to bring together different areas of expertise and take an integrated approach.
 It’s something we do really well at Forensic Access.

 We have learned a lot over the years and a funding squeeze may ultimately mean we won’t be able to solve crimes as easily as we have been able to.
-Textile fibers are a great example: when working on the Pembrokeshire Coastal Path Murders the police initially insisted we only focused on DNA, but in the end we wouldn’t have solved the case without textile fibres, and it was the same with Stephen Lawrence.
+Textile fibres are a great example: when working on the Pembrokeshire Coastal Path Murders the police initially insisted we only focused on DNA evidence, but in the end we wouldn’t have solved the case without textile fibres, and it was the same with Stephen Lawrence.

 To Find out more about the benefits of The Chartered Society of Forensic Sciences visit: https://www.csofs.org/